cctony1/C06v7wu6wOp0jh6C/README.md

 The final model included 3 classifiers combined using weights in a soft Voting Classifier.

 Although the goals were achieved, some variation in the results will be observed for different random seeds (e.g., in train/test split).
-More consisten results may require a larger dataset.
+More consistent results may require a larger dataset.

 C06v7wu6wOp0jh6C